Skip to main content

 How migraine can disrupt your life

 While each person experiences migraine differently, the impact almost always disrupts their everyday life.
-The pain, nausea, sensitivity, and exhaustion make it difficult to function — which can affect work, school, and your family and social life.
+The pain, nausea, and sensitivity make it difficult to function normally — which can affect work, school, and your family and social life.

 People with migraine can experience many different symptoms, which often occur within four stages of a migraine attack.

 The first stage of a migraine can start as early as 24 hours before you get an attack.
-The common signs and symptoms of prodrome include:
+Common signs and symptoms of prodrome can include:

 • Food cravings